Das Logo der NASA

-What to do when you are outside Earth’s atmosphere and still want to breathe fresh air?
-NASA asked this question back in the 1980s.
+What to do if you are outside the Earth's atmosphere and still want to breathe fresh air?
+NASA already asked this question in the 1980s.

 The NASA Clean Air Study: Plants as natural air filters

-The aim of the study was to find out whether plants are capable of filtering pollutants such as formaldehyde, benzene, and trichloroethylene from the air – substances commonly found indoors.
+The goal of the study was to find out whether plants are capable of filtering pollutants such as formaldehyde, benzene, and trichloroethylene from the air – substances commonly found in enclosed spaces.

-The result: Many tested plants showed a significant cleansing effect.
+The result: Many tested plants showed a significant cleaning effect.
 Particularly effective were:

 These plants not only improved air quality but also regulated humidity and contributed to the overall improvement of the indoor climate.